At Kenmont Primary School we believe each child benefits from a broad and rich curriculum.

 - Read widely and often, with fluency and comprehension appropriate to their age

 - Apply mathematical knowledge, concepts and procedures appropriate for their age

 - Develop detailed knowledge and skills across the curriculum

 Each subject has long and medium term planning that details what the children learn in each year.
-These can be viewed on our curriculum planning pages.
+These can be viewed on our subject plans pages.

 For further information, please speak with the school office.